School of Energy and Electronic Engineering

 How we create, distribute and use energy is one of the fundamental aspects of how societies function.
 At the School of Energy and Electronic Engineering, we explore how technology is used to understand and improve the way we interact with energy in all its forms.
 This ranges from building an online diagnosis tool for solving issues with nuclear power plants, to increasing the functions and usability of prostheses and using machine learning to predict electricity consumption.

-Our School has a proven track record of preparing students with appropriate skills and knowledge for employment – 100% of our students are in work or further study within 6 months of graduating (DLHE, 2017).
+Our School has a proven track record of preparing students with appropriate skills and knowledge for employment – 94% of our students are in work and/or further study (HESA Graduate Outcomes Survey conducted in 2019/20).

-- Formula Student racing car competition - Our UPRacing team competes in the international Formula Student competition, where students plan, design, cost and build a single-seat race car before competing against other teams at Silverstone and Circuit de Catalunya.
+- Formula Student racing car competition – Our UPRacing EV team competes in the international Formula Student competition, where students plan, design, cost and build a single-seat race car before competing against other teams at Silverstone and Circuit de Catalunya.
 The project brings together students across engineering schools as they gain practical experience as well as financial and project management skills in a fun and competitive environment.
 In 2019, our team won the Class 2 competition, in which they created a complete design for a racing car, and came third out of 90 teams in the 2021 international Class 1 competition

 - The Portsmouth Chapter of the Society of Petroleum Engineers – The student-led chapter organises field trips, careers seminars, guest lectures and networking opportunities as part of a network of 337 university chapters.

 - NXP Challenge – Students design and race a small autonomous car in an international competition, developing valuable skills in hardware, software and project management.